Annex B: High Line Speed Inspection System (HLIS) - Beef

 The application of the Shewhart Control Chart provides the additional benefit of allowing the use of ISO special sampling plans for evaluating final carcass performance rather than the conventional General Inspection Level II sampling plan which requires a larger carcass sample size.

 Under the evaluation of a process by the application of the Shewhart Control Chart, a trained and accredited plant employee shall conduct scheduled randomized hourly control chart tests on 10 consecutive carcasses immediately after the dehiding and evisceration step and prior to any further alteration or trimming of the carcass.
-The carcasses will only be scored as "positive" or "negative" for the presence of any distinguishable fecal or ingesta defect related to the dehiding or evisceration steps.
-All test results are to be recorded on form HLIS 001 - Shewhart Control Chart.
-The CFIA will periodically monitor operator testing and recording activities during the production shift and will perform a minimum of one correlation test per half shift.
-See section 1.2 - Product Testing.
+All surfaces of the entire carcass will be evaluated.
+The carcasses will only be scored as "positive" or "negative" for the presence of any distinguishable fecal, ingesta or milk defect, as applicable, related to the dehiding or evisceration steps.
+All test results are to be recorded on form HLIS 001 or an equivalent in-house form.
+The CFIA will periodically monitor operator testing and recording activities during the production shift and will also perform correlation tests.
+See section 1.1 - Product Testing.

 - For areas above the point of contact with the hook, any findings will not be scored, however, the operator must have a written protocol for addressing any visible contamination associated with this area at a location downstream from this point of evaluation.
 The reasoning behind this is to avoid carcasses dropping as a result of aggressive trimming in the hook area.